Peter Mansfield: Early life

 Mansfield was born in Lambeth, London on 9 October 1933, to Sidney George (b.
 1904, d.
 1966) and Lillian Rose Mansfield (b.
 1905, d.
 1984; née Turner).
-Mansfield is the youngest of three sons, Conrad (b.
+Mansfield was the youngest of three sons, Conrad (b.
 1925) and Sidney (b.
 1927).

 Mansfield grew up in Camberwell.
 During World War II he was evacuated from London, initially to Sevenoaks and then twice to Torquay, Devon, where he was able to stay with the same family on both occasions.
 On returning to London after the war he was told by a school master to take the 11+ exam.
 Having never heard of the exam before, and having no time to prepare, Mansfield failed to gain a place at the local Grammar school.
 His mark was, however, high enough for him to go to a Central School in Peckham.
 At the age of 15 he was told by a careers teacher that science wasn't for him.
 He left school shortly afterwards to work as a printer's assistant.

 At the age of 18, having developed an interest in rocketry, Mansfield took up a job with the Rocket Propulsion Department of the Ministry of Supply in Westcott, Buckinghamshire.
 Eighteen months later he was called up for National Service.

 Education

 After serving in the army for two years, Mansfield returned to Westcott and started studying for A-levels at night school.
 Two years later he was admitted to study physics at Queen Mary College, University of London.

-Mansfield graduated with a BSc from Queen Mary's in 1959.
+Mansfield graduated with a BSc from Queen Mary in 1959.
 His final-year project, supervised by Jack Powles, was to construct a portable, transistor-based spectrometer to measure the Earth's magnetic field.
 Towards the end of this project Powles offered Mansfield a position in his NMR (Nuclear Magnetic Resonance) research group.
 Powles' interest was in studying molecular motion, mainly liquids.
 Mansfield's project was to build a pulsed NMR spectrometer to study solid polymer systems.
 He received his PhD in 1962; his thesis was titled Proton magnetic resonance relaxation in solids by transient methods.